hphelion/documentation/devplatform/workbook/database/database.node.md

 4. If you are not already there, `cd` to the root directory of the sample.
 5. Execute `helion push -n`

-##Run the Application
-1. Open the Helion Management Console. <br> The Management Console is the web-based administrative interface that can be reached by typing the ALS endpoint URL into a browser window.
-2. Click **Applications**.
-3. If the file push was successful, you should see **mysql-node** in the list of available applications.

 ##Key Code Snippets
 	var services = process.env.VCAP_SERVICES;